-In the past, we’ve celebrated low-key Thanksgivings–just mom and dad, John, David and myself.
-At such tmies, I try to keep the dishes simple and easy (but still have all of the traditional Thanksgiving foods).
-Since I’ll be doing most of the cooking (and the gluten free eaters are in the majority) all of the recipes will have to be gluten-free.
-Small gatherings are an unusual circumstance for us at Thanksgiving.
+In the past, we’ve celebrated low-key Thanksgivings–just immediate family and attended huge family gatherings.
+When it’s just immediate family, I try to keep the dishes simple and easy (but still have all of the traditional Thanksgiving foods).
+Since I’ll do most of the cooking (and the gluten free eaters are in the majority) all of the recipes are to be gluten-free.
+Small gatherings are an unusual circumstance for us at Thanksgiving though.
 So I’ll also tell you about how we deal with the large family potlucks as well.
 And, give some tips for hosting a gluten-free guest.

 Roasted Turkey Breast or Chickpea Cutlets with Cranberry Sauce

 The key to remaining calm and collected for the this Thanksgiving meal is to spread the cooking over several days–so that you don’t get too tired.
 However, since you still need to eat in the meantime, plan easy suppers throughout the week.
 We’ll be having stew on Monday might and spaghetti on Tuesday.

 If you’re in charge of the turkey, it may be time to start thawing it.
 My dad will take care of this part of the meal, and he’ll probably just cook a turkey breast.
 But, if you’re cooking a large bird, put it in the refrigerator now.
 It can take 3 – 4 days to thaw!